February 13, 2023

 - Covid-19 vaccinations and boosters in pregnancy can be booked through Hamilton Public Health or by calling 905-546-2489

 What to expect from Community Midwives

-- We will be screening clients when you arrive for your visit.
-Please pay attention to signage at the door and follow any instructions that apply to your situation.
+- We remain mask friendly at the clinic, though clients are not required to mask for appointments.
+Please pay attention to signage at the door and follow any instructions that may apply.

 - We are continuing to use the World Health Organization (WHO) recommendations for scheduled prenatal visits in uncomplicated pregnancies.
 Your midwife will talk to about scheduling your next visit based on these recommendations.
 There will also be changes to scheduled visits after the baby is born.
 You should expect that your initial visit (typically around 10 weeks) will be a virtual visit, most likely over the phone and you will see your midwife in person for the first time between 14-16 weeks of pregnancy.

 - As always, clinic rooms will be cleaned using infection control standards between every visit.
 We have removed all toys from the rooms at this time.